tikishen/comment_app_project/README.md

 Under src/ directory, we create 4 files corresponding to the above four components.
 ```
 src/
-  CommentApp.js
+  MyCommentApp.js
   UserInput.js
   CommentList.js
-  Comment.js
+  CommentText.js
 ```

 File name here starts with an uppercase letter, because we need to follow a principle: if a file is exported as a class, then the file name begins with an uppercase.

 Let's lay out some basic code so that we can see the relationship between the components.
 We start at the top level of the component and build the component tree step by step.
-First modify `CommentApp.js`:
+First modify `MyCommentApp.js`:

 ```
 import React, { Component } from 'react'
 import UserInput from './UserInput'
 import CommentList from './CommentList'

-class CommentApp extends Component {
+class MyCommentApp extends Component {
   render() {
     return (
       <div>